|

 years as we get better and more efficient at building them, there's

-still a real cost.
+still a real cost to wireless providers.

 Most people, however, do not want to pay hundreds of dollars for what